CCurl/c3/README.md

 c3 also defines some 'system-info' words (the addresses of system variables and sizes of buffers).

+On startup, c3 does the following to bootstrap itself:
+1. Create words to define its primitives.
+2. Create system-info words.
+3. Try to load block-000.c3 from the following locations (in order):
+    - On Windows:
+      - .
+      - c:\bin
+      - c:\bin\c3
+      - c:\c3
+    - On Linux:
+      - .
+      - ~/.local/bin
+      - ~/.local/c3

-Everything in c3 is defined from those.
-See file 'sys-load.h' for details.
+Everything in else is defined from those.
+See file 'block-000.c3' for details.

 Note that this approach gives the user the maximum flexibility.
 Opcode 12 does not have to be called "DUP", it could just as easily be "(N--NN)" (or "foo--foo/foo", or whatever).
 But DUP is clear and concise, so that its default name. :)